Lee-Sutton/clean-code-python/README.md

 1. You want to add in a lot of features and/or methods for a class
 2. You want to use a particular feature and/or across many different classes

 Sometimes we might refer to mixins as being `included` as opposed to `inherited`.
-Mixins help us abide by the [dependancy inversion principle](#dependency-inversion-principle-dip).
+Mixins help us abide by the [dependency inversion principle](#dependency-inversion-principle-dip).
 Lets walk through the following example where we image we're game makers creating an open world safari adventure game!
 Let's define some animals:

 **Bad Design:**
 ```python